 The first anonymous phase of the competition attracted 37 entries from architect-led design teams based in Australia, Brazil, Canada, China, Germany, Italy, Japan, New Zealand, Russia, Spain, Switzerland, Turkey, United Kingdom and the United States of America.

 The Judging Panel met to review the anonymous submissions in June 2015 when the Tristan da Cunha Administrator and Head of Government was in the UK.
 As well as HH Alex Mitham, the Panel also comprised Laura Benyohai (Tristan da Cunha & Pitcairn Desk Officer, Foreign and Commonwealth Office) Chris Carnegy (Tristan da Cunha, UK representative), Jim Kerr (Tristan da Cunha, UK adviser) and John Whiles (Jestico + Whiles, acting as the RIBA Architect Adviser).
 The Panel identified a long-list of 15 schemes for further consideration.
 These were presented by Alex Mitham to the Island Council for their final selection of the shortlist on his return to Tristan in July 2015.
 The Island Council was delighted by the interest shown in Tristan by design teams from around the globe, together with the myriad ideas contained within the phase one design proposals.

-Following selection of the shortlist, anonymity was lifted and the authors of the schemes duly identified.
-Short-listed teams have been invited to develop their design ideas in response to general and scheme specific feedback arising from the phase one assessment.
+Anonymity was lifted following selection of the shortlist with the authors of schemes duly identified.
+The five short-listed teams were invited to develop their design ideas during the latter part of 2015 in response to general and scheme specific feedback arising from the phase one assessment.